gissong/ADCN/README.md

 The original code and experiments were developed in Javascript by UCSB Geography Gengchen Mai.
 ![Image description](https://github.com/gissong/ADCN/blob/master/figures/interface.png)

-The Python version of the ADCN-KNN was further developed by Mingxiao Li (Chinese Academy of Sciences) and modified by Song Gao (UW-Madison).
+The Python version of the ADCN-KNN was further developed by Mingxiao Li (Chinese Academy of Sciences) and Song Gao (UW-Madison).